Skip to content

 Piriformis Release Tool

 Placement: Sit with the tailbone directly on the ramp (the big end) of the Claw, and let the leg fall to the side - the trigger should dig right into Piriformis.
-You may need to reposition or squirm around for a few seconds to find the Piriformis.
+Piriformis can be described as in the outer lower pocket of the glutes - see anatomy image below for reference.
 You will know you are on it when you feel a very tight, tender spot in the outer buttock area.

-Motion: Light motion is best for Piriformis release.
-Move the leg on the massage side up and down for a nice Piriformis trigger point release.
+Motion: Light, gentle motion is best for Piriformis release.
+Move the leg on the massage-side up and down to hook into the muscle and break up any tight spots.

 Additional Pressure 1: Cross the massage-side leg over the opposite knee in a figure-four position.
 Tilt the body into and away from the trigger (in a back-and-forth rocking motion) for deep, active Piriformis release.